Lord: Manors

 The substantive title of "lord of the manor" came into use in the English medieval system of feudalism after the Norman Conquest of 1066.
 The title "Lord of the Manor" was a titular feudal dignity which derived its force from the existence and operation of a manorial court or court baron at which he or his steward presided, thus he was the lord of the manorial court which determined the rules and laws which were to govern all the inhabitants and property covered by the jurisdiction of the court.
 To the tenants of a certain class of manor known in Saxon times as Infangenthef their lord was a man who had the power of exercising capital punishment over them.
 The term invariably used in contemporary mediaeval documents is simply "lord of X", X being the name of the manor.
-The term "Lord of the Manor" is a recent usage of historians to distinguish such lords from feudal barons and other powerful persons referred to in ancient documents variously as "Sire" (mediaeval French), "Dominus" (Latin), "Lord" etc. The title of "Lord of the Manor" is recognised by the British Government for any such title registered at His Majesty's Land Registry before 13 October 2003 (the commencement date of the Land Registration Act 2002) but after that date titles can no longer be registered, and any such titles voluntarily de-registered by the holder cannot later be re-registered.
-However any transfer of ownership of registered manors will continue to be recorded in the register, on the appropriate notification.
-Thus in effect the register is closed for new registrations.
-Such titles are legally classified as "incorporeal hereditaments" as they have no physical existence, and usually have no intrinsic value.
-However a lucrative market arose in the 20th century for such titles, often for purposes of vanity, which was assisted by the existence of an official register, giving the purchaser the impression of a physical existence.
-Whether a title of "Lord of the Manor" is registered or unregistered has no effect on its legal validity or existence, which is a matter of law to be determined by the courts.
-Modern legal cases have been won by persons claiming rights as lords of the manor over village greens.
-The heads of many ancient English land-owning families have continued to be lords of the manor of lands they have inherited.
+The term "Lord of the Manor" is a recent usage of historians to distinguish such lords from feudal barons and other powerful persons referred to in ancient documents variously as "Sire" (mediaeval French), "Dominus" (Latin), "Lord" etc.